daveweb/NFC_Musicplayer/README.md

-For assembling see https://miliohm.com/rc522-rfid-reader-with-nodemcu/ Use ESPHOME_node_nfc.yaml in ESPHOME for flashing the NodeMCU After flashing the NodeMCU is available in HomeAssistant
+For assembling see https://miliohm.com/rc522-rfid-reader-with-nodemcu/ Use ESPHOME_node_nfc.yaml in ESPHOME for flashing the NodeMCU.
+After flashing the NodeMCU is available in HomeAssistant

 The NodeRed Flow handles the tag_scanned event.